AElfProject/aelf-docs/docs/resources/whitepaper-2/modular-blockchain/index.md

 **Data Availability Layer:** This layer contains data that has already been confirmed as valid.
 It ensures that the data required for verifying state transitions is available and easily verifiable.

-By separating these tasks, a modular blockchain enables independent optimization of each layer, leading to significant improvements across layers.
+By separating these tasks, a modular blockchain enables independent optimisation of each layer, leading to significant improvements across layers.
 This results in a more scalable, composable, and decentralised system.
 This is why Modular Blockchain is often considered the future of blockchain technology.

 ## The present status of aelf